joaovit1/React-Styles-Cheat-Sheet/README.md

 # React-Styles-Cheat-Sheet
-A list with filter of react inline styles
+That's a list of react properties with a filter, to easily search for things.